 When Should I Sue Someone for a Dog Bite?

 When proper safety precautions are not taken, dogs have the potential to be dangerous.
 According to data cited by the Canine Journal, approximately 800,000 people seek professional medical care for dog bite injuries each year.

 Alabama Dog Bite Laws: Multiple Theories of Liability

 Alabama’s dog bite laws are notoriously complex.
 There are multiple theories of liability under which you could file a dog bite injury claim against the pet owner.
 How exactly you should pursue a claim depends on the specific circumstances of the case.

+For example, dog bite victims have the right to pursue a negligence claim under Alabama’s common law.
+This type of claim is also sometimes referred to as a ‘one-bite-rule’ claim.
 “Common law negligence boils down to: They have to have knowledge and notice of the dog’s propensity to endanger the safety of others.
 Essentially, if the dog has bitten somebody before, then the owner is on notice,” Messervy says.

 You can hold a dog owner legally liable for injuries through a common law negligence claim if that dog owner knew or should have known that their animal was dangerous.
 If the dog previously bit or displayed extreme aggression against another person, that is good cause to pursue a negligence claim.

 “You can also look at veterinarian records for the dog during discovery,” Messervy says.
 “I had a case with a German shepherd where they gave it doggy Xanax every time they came in, just to calm him down.
 A lot of people also have dogs professionally trained since they were puppies to be guard dogs.
 All those things can satisfy that notice requirement to the owners that the dog could have dangerous propensity.”

 Negligence can also be attributed when an owner violates a city or county statute, Messervy adds.
 “Most cities have leash laws, so if the dog was off-leash when it bit someone, it’s evidence of negligence,” he says.
 “I’ve had a case where the dog escaped the fence and attacked a lady’s dog.
 She was injured in trying to separate them.
 We were able to connect it to their failure to properly restrain their dog and keep it from escaping.”

-Filing a Lawsuit
+Filing a Dog Bite Lawsuit

 To hold a dog owner (or other property owner) legally liable for injuries caused by a dog bite attack, you should be prepared to present a strong case, because the insurance company will be prepared to do the same.

-“I think these are important cases hire lawyers on.
+“I think these are important cases to hire lawyers on.
 I know that’s probably rich coming from a lawyer, but they are so fact-specific, and you want to tailor the narrative from the very beginning,” Messervy says.
 “It’s especially true when you’re trying to prove disfigurement, which is not something that insurance companies like paying for because it’s not a medical bill.”